MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.SQLDatabase/v1.6.1/Set-AzureSqlDatabase.md

 You can specify the database by name, or pass an ssSDS object through the pipeline.
 You can specify the server by name, or pass an ssSDS server connection context.
 Create a connection context by running the New-AzureSqlDatabaseServerContext cmdlet.
-If you specify the server by name, the cmdlet uses the current azure_2 subscription information to authenticate the request.
+If you specify the server by name, the cmdlet uses the current Azure subscription information to authenticate the request.

 ## EXAMPLES